ecmwf-ifs/field_api/Readme.md

 Field owners also provide a way to delay the allocation of data.
 The user can ask a field owner to be created without allocating the data.
 The allocation would then happen only if the data would be requested at some point, later in the program.
-It can be useful if one don't want to waste memory on data that might be only conditionally used.
+It can be useful if one doesn't want to waste memory on data that might be only conditionally used.
 But please keep in mind, that allocating data can be slow and will slow down the program if done during a computation heavy part of the code.